 “You’re welcome, girl.
-We know how girls are treated in this sty.”
+We know how girls are treated in this sty,” says the heftier one.

 Aia inspects me, “Kira, are you alright?
 Your face is all black’n’blue…”

-“Fufu~ Being a legend, even if most are invented, I’m sure ’bout it,” she giggles.
+“Fufu~ Being a legend, even if most are invented, I’m sure about it,” she giggles.

 “Legend?” both women ask intrigued.

-Aia grins, still drenched, “Yup!
+Still drenched, Aia grins and laughs, “Yup!
 Kira is the Phoenix!”